What is KNEW Health?

 What is an Initial Unshareable Amount?

 An Initial Unshareable Amount is the portion of a Member’s medical bills that will not be eligible for sharing.
-This amount applies to all participants in the group.
+This amount applies to all individuals within the membership.

 At enrollment, you can elect a $500, $1500, or $5000 IUA.